Stop Cuts to Status Resolution Support Services

 The Australian Refugee Action Network is encouraging you to Take Action Now to draw this issue to the attention of politicians and the wider community.

-- The proposed changes to SRSS must be abandoned, and income support and access to services for people must be continued while their claims for refugee status are being determined
+- A basic income for all.
+The proposed changes to SRSS must be abandoned, and income support and access to services for people must be continued while their claims for refugee status are being determined

 - People must not be further traumatised by being left without means of support – treat all people with dignity and respect